 This brand provides excellent selections of waterproof adaptive outwear, from jackets to ponchos.
-Their measuring and sizing guide is helpful in choosing what sizes you should be ordering.
+Their measuring and sizing guide helps you choose the sizes you should order.
 They also provide tailor-made items, wheelchair gloves, and edema socks.

 Professional Fit is a brand that specializes in behavior-issue clothing items for people with dementia or Alzheimer’s.

-Their range of clothing items features waterproof outdoor polyester that discourages pica behavior (this is when a person tears, eats, or is really hard on their bedding or clothing).
+Their range of clothing items features waterproof outdoor polyester that discourages pica behavior (when a person tears, eats or is really hard on their bedding or clothing).

-They also provide jumpsuits that come with Velcro fasteners and rear closures, rain capes, and bibs.
+They also provide jumpsuits with Velcro fasteners, rear closures, rain capes, and bibs.

 Unhidden is a brand started by a garment technologist by the name of Victoria Jenkins, who made the decision to launch a size-inclusive and sustainable adaptive brand after she spent time in a hospital and noticed first-hand the struggles that people with disabilities have to deal with when it comes to the clothes that they wear.

-The brand includes apparel for people with dexterity problems, wheelchair users, and many other issues.
-You can find out what this brand has to offer by visiting unhiddenclothing.com.
+The brand includes apparel for people with dexterity problems, wheelchair users, etc.

-The clothing style relating to Yarrow is minimal by nature and made for individuals that have an interest in creating a customized adaptive clothing “capsule wardrobe.”
+The clothing style relating to Yarrow is minimal and made for individuals interested in creating a customized adaptive clothing “capsule wardrobe.”